 Canadian military records go back to the days of New France, in the 1600s.
 There has been a military presence in Canada since those days.
 And, of course, Canadian history is peppered with skirmishes between the French and soldiers of other countries (the main one being Britain) attempting to wrest control of the colonies away from them by military force.

-Canadian military records arising from the New France era can be of great interest to genealogists, for the simple reason that French soldiers and officers were encouraged to settle in Canada, once their tour of duty was over.
+Military records arising from the New France era can be of great interest to genealogists, for the simple reason that French soldiers and officers were encouraged to settle in Canada, once their tour of duty was over.
 Some researchers feel that as many as ¼ of the military men did so.

 These records therefore could provide some interesting clues as to as ancestor’s life in the military prior to settlement in Canada, and where he came from in France.